- Home

 Admissions Timeline

 Applicants submit a one-page statement of purpose, resume, and one letter of recommendation through the online application portal.
 See below for details on each.
 No portfolio is needed at this time.
-The application deadline is November 23, 2022.
+The application deadline is January 2, 2026.

 Since 2019, the GRE is no longer required and will not be considered if submitted as part of the application.

 After the round of Zoom interviews, a select group of finalists will be invited to travel to New Haven to interview on campus.
-Candidates will be notified in early January whether they have been invited to the final round.
+Candidates will be notified in late January whether they have been invited to the final round.

+On-campus interviews will be scheduled during February and March.
+Ahead of their on-campus interviews, finalists will need to submit an additional letter of recommendation, their transcript, and a portfolio via the online application portal.
+These additional materials will be due by February 23.
 The on-site interview usually includes meetings with several faculty and staff members, a tour of David Geffen School of Drama's campus, opportunities to meet current students, observe class, see a performance if available, and a portfolio review.

-For any applicants wishing to apply for financial aid, the application is due by February 15, 2023: Please refer to Financial Aid Policy and Procedures.
+For any applicants wishing to apply for financial aid, the application is due by February 15, 2026: Please refer to Financial Aid Policy and Procedures.

 Interview Logistics and Travel Support

-If you are invited to an on-campus interview in January/February in New Haven, the David Geffen School of Drama will reimburse a portion of your travel expenses, including mileage, meals, air travel, hotel, train, or taxi/rideshare.
+If you are invited to interview in January, it will be via the Zoom platform.
+Once your interview time is determined, you will receive a Zoom link by email.
+If you are invited to an on-campus interview in February or March in New Haven, the David Geffen School of Drama will fund or reimburse a portion of your travel expenses, including mileage, meals, air travel, hotel, train, or taxi/rideshare.
 Exact reimbursement limits will be conveyed to you during interview coordination.
-For international applicants, best efforts will be made to reimburse most of these expenses but due to some laws and policies, not all may be possible.
+For international applicants, best efforts will be made to reimburse most of these expenses but due to some laws and policies, full reimbursement may not be possible.
+Alternate arrangements for on-campus interviews, including via Zoom, can be made for international applicants, or for applicants who are unable to travel during the on-campus interview period.

 Application Guidance